InZane84/legion-linux-toolkit/README.md

 | `fprintd` | `pacman` | ThinkPad / Yoga | Fingerprint |
 | `iio-sensor-proxy` | `pacman` | Yoga | Auto-rotate |

-> ⚠️ **Kernel 7.x Notice:** On CachyOS 7.x, `lenovolegionlinux` kernel module may not load automatically.
-> The toolkit handles this gracefully — features that require LLL will show install instructions.
-> See [Known Limitations](#known-limitations) for workaround options.
+> ⚠️ **Kernel Compatibility:** The toolkit automatically detects if LLL works on your kernel.
+> If not supported, it shows a message in the Fan page — auto-updates when LLL adds support.

 ---